w3c/wcag-act-rules/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page contains list of ACT Rules to test conformance [Web Content Accessibility Guidelines (WCAG) {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/), [WAI-ARIA {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/ARIA/) and other accessibility practices.
-ACT Rules for WCAG 2 are formally approved by the Accessibility Guidelines Working Group.
+This page contains list of ACT Rules to test conformance [Web Content Accessibility Guidelines (WCAG) 2.2 {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/), [WAI-ARIA {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/ARIA/) and other accessibility practices.
+ACT Rules are formally approved by the relevant Working Group.
 Proposed rules have not yet completed the approval process.
 ACT Rules are informative — that means they are not required for determining conformance to WCAG or ARIA.
 Learn more from [About ACT Rules](/standards-guidelines/act/rules/about/).

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

 {% comment %}Build lists of rule IDs by test type{% endcomment %}
 {% assign automated_rule_ids = "" | split: "," %}